zkrytobojca/MTG_Card_Classification/README.md

 # MTG_Card_Classification - ML Project about Magic: the Gathering TCG

 ## About
+This project was important part of my master's thesis in computer science.
+It is a machine learning / data science project about classifying cards from the Magic: the Gathering card game based on information about a given card.

+First of all, this project required some work in the field of data engineering - that is, creating a good dataset to operate on.
+I opted to get raw data from Scryfall API and transform it to fit my needs.
+I transformed ~287MB of JSON data with help of Pandas data frames into a CSV document.
+Some information aboput cards could be transferred almost unaltered as a new dataset attributes, but others required feature engineering.
+Important tool in that case turned out to be regular expressions (regex).
+This technique helped me create 60 custom attributes representing player-created categories of cards (like mana rock, burn spell or removal).

+After dataset was created, the fun part begun.
+I wanted to train two sets of classifiers:
+- card color classifier - able to predict card color based on other information about the card.
+It could be used as help in creating new cards.
+- card indicative price classifier - able to predict card price range based on other information about the card.
+It could be helpful for traders and players in general when dealing with newly spoiler cards.

+I got to test 4 supervised learning algorithms:
+- Random Forest
+- Multi-layer Perceptron (MLPClassifier)
+- K Nearest Neighbours (K-NN)
+- Adaboost-SAMME

+Best hyperparameters for all of them where chosen by grid search algorithm.
+After the models where trained, they were evaluated using 5-fold cross-validation.

+Each created classifier was composed of small set of binary classifiers that together desided about final class prediction.
+This way many combinations of coexisting classes could be easily handled with relatively high accuracy.

 ## Technologies used
 - Python (Scikit-learn, Pandas, NumPy, Matplotlib, Pickle, Seaborn)